 Bent Over Row

-The bent over row can be done with dumbbells, kettlebells, or a barbell.
+Every effective middle back workout routine should include the bent over row.
+This middle back exercise can be done with dumbbells, kettlebells, or a barbell.
 Hold a weight in each hand with feet shoulder-width apart.
 Bend your knees slightly and bend at the waist while keeping your back straight until it’s almost parallel to the floor.
 Tip your head up and look forward.
 The weights should hang down in front you with your arms perpendicular to the floor and your chest.
 Focus on keeping your torso still while lifting the weights to your side.
 Keep your elbows close to your body as you squeeze your shoulder blades together at the top.
 Hold for a count of two.
 Slowly lower the weight down to the starting position and repeat.

 Seated Cable Row

 Like the bent over row, the seated cable row works the middle back through a rowing movement.
+The seated row is an essential component for mid back workouts.
 For this exercise you will need a cable machine and a V-bar attachment commonly found at a gym.
 To start the exercise, sit on the machine and place your feet on the foot platform with your knees slightly bent.
 Lean over and grab the handles of the V-bar.
 With your arms extended, pull back until your upper body is at a 90-degree angle to your legs.
 This is the start position of the exercise.
 While keeping your torso still and your elbows as close to your body as possible, pull the handles back.
 Squeeze your shoulder blades together.
 Hold for a count of two and return to the starting position.

 Trainer Tip: Keep your torso as stationary as possible during this exercises.
 Swinging your body forward and backwards with your arms can lead to lower back pain and injury.